 Modern day instrusions can compromise the setting.
 Attempts to artificially empellish a mining property's setting can detract from the property's integrity.
 For example, the introduction of false-fronted boom-town structures can create an inappropriate setting that lacks historic authenticity.
-Other modern intrusions include recent mining activity activity that can compromise integrity of setting through the introduction of newer mass mining systems that destroy the historic mining property or leave it isolated.
-Also, recent settlement or development associated with gambling initiatives in a historic mining location can have a negative impact on integrity of setting.
+Other modern intrusions include recent mining activity that can compomise integrity of setting through the introduction of newer mass mining systems that destroy the historic mining property or leave it isolated.
+Also, recent settlement or development associated with gambling or other development initiatives in a historic mining location can have a negative impact on integrity of setting.